cosmos/sdk-tutorials/academy/golang-intro/7_concurrency.md

 </HighlightBox>

-Run this programm.
+Run this program.
 What happened?

-In this case you don't need to use `time.Sleep` anymore, because sends and receives are blocked until the other side is ready.
+In this case, you do not need to use `time.Sleep` anymore, because sends and receives are blocked until the other side is ready.

 To avoid blocking, you can create *buffered* channels: